Now get out your calendar and start planning. (Note: fees apply to some programs.)

 9. Learn about a barrier island, Bald Head Island, Bald Head Island Conservancy.
 To paraphrase Arlo Guthrie, you can learn anything you want (about a barrier island) from the Bald Head Island Conservancy.
 Learn about the birds, the turtles, the alligators and anything else you desire at a range of programs that go on throughout the week and on weekends.
 More info here.

 10. Explore the Mountains-to-Sea Trail, various locations.
-As the MST celebrates its 40th anniversary, we recommend exploring it’s passage at the coast.
+Explore it’s passage at the coast!
 If you’ve got a bike — mountain or hybrid — we think you’ll be especially intrigued by the 19-mile run of the MST through the Holly Shelter Game Land.
 Eerily quiet, little, if any traffic (the MST piggybacks on gravel access roads).
 More info here.